enjoyhot/dig/README.md

 		-r --record     display search record

-# Important
+# Important points

-Now only support google translation, and the computer can connect to google.com yet.
+1.Now only support google translation.
+2.Make sure your computer can connect to google.com.
+3.Text to speech function is effective only in win7/xp platform.

-# Not completed problems
+# Uncompleted problems

-* mix with other translation tools
+* Mix with other translation tools
-* decoupling, adapt change
+* Decoupling, adapt change
-* support pip download
+* Support pip download
-* bugs undiscovered
+* Bugs undiscovered